Stewart Indian School Trail Map

 3# Small Girls Dorm

-Hear how Aletha Tom, alumna of Stewart, came to the school on a bus from the Moapa Indian Reservation in Southern Nevada when she was 12 years old.
-The first time away from her mother and the reservation, she tells of her life in the Small Girls Dorm and the strict rules she had to follow.
-Click here for more information about the Small Girls Dorm.
+Aletha Tom came to Stewart on a bus from the Moapa Indian reservation in Southern Nevada when she was 12 years old.
+This was the first time away from her mother and her reservation and she tells of the strict rules she had to follow staying in the Small Girls Dormitory.

 4# Small Boys Dorm

-Everette Willliams shares his memories of working at Stewart in the Boys Department as the Boys Dorm Attendant and the Dorm Supervisor.
-Hear him describe in detail the strict daily routine of the boys and the duties they were assigned if they didn’t comply.
-Click here for more information about the Small Boys Dorm.
+Chucko Williams shares his memories of working at Stewart in the Boys Department as the Boys Dorm Attendant and the Dorm Supervisor.
+He describes the strict daily routine of the boys and the duties they were assigned if they didn’t comply.

 Auditorium